 This song is going to change the world, one wardrobe accessory at a time..

 Roll over those little pictures on the left for project details, or click on one to activate the media player.

 Oh, you’ll learn about seasons…and you’ll like it.
-This is another of a series of “Nutly” science animations for abcmouse.com.
+This is one of a series of “Nutly” science animations I scored for abcmouse.com.
 2:01

 You know when you’re a grown-up and you work on a project for kids, and you realize in the midst of it that you’ve forgotten a whole lot of what you learned in science class?
 That happened here.
 This is one of a series of “Nutly” science animations I scored for abcmouse.com.
 4:33